 Background

-O-Linked β-N-acetylglucosamine modification (GlcNAcylation) is a glycosylation in which the monosaccharide β-N-acetylglucosamine (GlcNAc) attaches to serine/threonine residues via an O-linked glycosidic bond and is found mostly within the cytoplasm or nucleoplasm.
-GlcNAcylation regulates several important cellular processes, such as signal transduction, protein expression, degradation, embryonic stem cell pluripotency and trafficking.
-This post-translational modification is regulated by OGT and O-GlcNAcase (β-N-acetylglucosaminidase) enzymes, whereas OGT catalyzes the attachment and O-GlcNAcase catalyzes the removal of O-GlcNAc to proteins.
-O-GlcNAc modification has been observed on histones: H2A at T101, H2B at S36 and S112, H3 at S10 and T32, and H4 at S47.
+O-Linked β-N-acetylglucosamine modification (O-GlcNAcylation) is a glycosylation in which the monosaccharide β-N-acetylglucosamine (GlcNAc) is attached to serine/threonine residues via an O-linked glycosidic bond.
+This modification is found mostly within the cytoplasm or nucleoplasm.
+O-GlcNAcylation regulates several important cellular processes, including signal transduction, protein expression, degradation, trafficking, and embryonic stem cell pluripotency.
+This post-translational modification is regulated by O-GlcNAc transferases (OGT), which catalyzes the addition of GlcNAc, and β-N-acetylglucosaminidase (O-GlcNAcase), which mediates its removal.
+O-GlcNAcylation has been identified on histones, including H2A at T101, H2B at S36 and S112, H3 at S10 and T32, and H4 at S47.

 Cellular location